mcook42/Virtual-World-for-Reddit/Documents/Use Case 1.md

 ###Main Success Scenario

-1. Recognizes a need to update data
+1. Server recognizes a need to update data

  a) Request from user